ADGEfficiency/dsr-rl/readme.md

-Materials developed for the reinforcement learning course at [Data Science Retreat.](https://www.datascienceretreat.com/)
+Materials for the reinforcement learning course at [Data Science Retreat](https://www.datascienceretreat.com/).

-This course is aimed at people with a grasp of supervised learning but no understanding of reinforcement learning.
+This course is aimed at students with a grasp of supervised learning - no prior understanding of reinforcement learning required.
+The notes are also deep enough to support those who want to really learn the topic.

 ### Content